Last Updated on 7 June 2023 by admin

-Hackers continue to adopt various methods of attack, but business email compromise (BEC) is one of the most financially damaging cyber crimes today according to the FBI.
-The international surge in BEC cases demonstrates its capability, making it a universal pain-point for countless organizations.
-So, it is vital to understand the nature of BEC to better identify and mitigate this type of scam.
+Threat actors continue to adopt various methods of attack, but business email compromise (BEC) is one of the most financially damaging cybercrimes today according to the FBI.
+The international surge in business email compromise cases demonstrates its capability, making it a universal pain point for countless organizations.
+So, it is vital to understand the nature of BEC to better identify and mitigate this type of scam

 What is business email compromise, and how does it work?

-Previously known as a Man-in-the-Email attack, BEC uses email fraud to ‘cheat’ organizations.
-With increasing reliance on email communication, social engineering attacks like BEC can easily jeopardize large businesses, making it a threat across industries all over the world.
+Previously known as a Man-in-the-Email attack, BEC uses email fraud to cheat organizations.
+With increasing reliance on email communication, social engineering attacks like BEC can easily jeopardize large businesses, making a threat across industries all over the world.

-In a typical BEC scenario, hackers will try to dupe victims into actions from which they can benefit, such as gaining access to privileged information or company funds.
-A scammer might pose as a high-level superior, like an executive for example, to compromise their email account and send out an email to trick unsuspecting victims (usually specific employees like financial officers) into providing them with whatever it is they are after e.g. bank account details or other sensitive data.
+In a typical BEC attack, hackers will try to dupe victims into actions from which they can benefit, such as sending money, and gaining access to privileged information or company funds.
+A scammer might pose as a high-level superior, like an executive, for example, to compromise their email account and send out an email to trick unsuspecting victims (usually specific employees like financial officers) into providing them with whatever they are after e.g. bank account details or other sensitive data.
 This is also called email account compromise (EAC).
 Inevitably, BEC and EAC both fall under the phishing category.

 How to protect your organization from a business email compromise scam

-It is vital to have the knowledge needed to identify and respond appropriately to a potential cyber threat, Phishing attacks, and business email compromise scams, so organizations must effectively educate their employees to make them aware of such dangers.
+It is vital to have the knowledge needed to identify and respond appropriately to a potential cyber threat, Phishing attacks, and business email compromise scams, so organizations must effectively educate their employees to make them aware of dangers like data theft and more.
 Issues such as human error, negligence, and naivety expand gaps in your human attack surface.

 Here are some tips for if you were to receive a suspicious email:

 - Do background checks.
 Was the emailed received anticipated, or unsolicited?
-It is always a good idea to confirm the information provided in the sender’s message, is it accurate - is the messaging as expected?
+It is always a good idea to confirm the information provided in the sender’s message, is it accurate – is the messaging as expected?
 We recommended verifying whether their email address correctly matches who they are claiming to be.
 One of the most common attacks used by hackers is pretending to be a supplier requesting fund transfers or invoice payments.
 A background check will help to protect you.

 - Is there a specific call to action?
 Usually, BEC attempts, like most phishing attempts, contain a call to action like sending X amount to Y bank account, often accompanied by a tone of urgency.
 This characteristic is a significant indicator of a scam.
 When people feel stressed or anxious, they are more likely to make mistakes and comply with the attacker’s demand(s).
-Cyber criminals subsequently exploit this, making it a popular tactic
+Cybercriminals subsequently exploit this, making it a popular tactic

 - Do not open any attachments.
 If there are attachments within the unexpected email, they can contain malware that can damage files on your computer, steal passwords, and can even spy on you via your webcam and record whatever you type